g3jiawei/Calendar/Phase4/server/api.md

 dow in lecture_time is just an int.

-Format for start and end in lecture_time is "H:i", for example, "14:00".
+Format for start and end in lecture_time and test is "H:i:s", for example, "14:00:00".
+However, "H:i" will also be accepted as input parameters.

 The api starts below.